On the maximum black hole mass at solar metallicity: Results

 \section{Results}

-The implementation of $\Gamma_{\rm e}$ as a complementary condition for the initiation of thick winds translates into increased mass loss rates for stars above $60\msun$ at ZAMS.
-As noticeable in Figure~\ref{fig.hr}, thick winds tend to be initiated comparatively earlier in the evolution of a star the higher its $M_{\rm zams}$ is.
+The implementation of $\Gamma_{\rm e}$ as a complementary condition for the initiation of thick winds translates into increased mass loss rates for stars above 60~M$_\odot$ at ZAMS.
+As noticeable in Figure~\ref{fig.hr}, thick winds tend to be initiated comparatively earlier in the evolution of a star the higher its $M_{\rm ZAMS}$ is.
 The most massive stars almost spend no time at all in their thin winds phase, which leads them to promptly become WNh stars without any prior giant phase.
-This could potentially explain the lack of red supergiants beyond the Humphrey-Davidson limit~\citep{Humphreys1994} as originally suggested by \cite{Mennekens2014}.
+This could potentially explain the lack of red supergiants (RSG) beyond the Humphrey-Davidson limit~\citep{Humphreys1994}.
+This comes in agreement with the conclusions of \cite{Mennekens2014}, who reached a similar result through the alteration of the mass loss rates during the Luminous Blue Variable (LBV) phase.
+We nevertheless highlight that the difference between our results and the ones we cite arises from the fact that our results attribute the WNh winds mass loss as the prohibitor of massive RSGs to being observed beyond the Humphrey-Davidson limit, while \cite{Mennekens2014} suggested it was due to the combined effect of winds mass loss and LBV outbursts.

+The earlier transition from thin to thick winds at $\Gamma_\text{e}=0.5$ (instead of the previous $X_\text{surf}=0.3$ or $X_\text{surf}=0.4$) makes our new evolutionary tracks to find stars with optically thick envelopes and still a large fraction of hydrogen abundance, as the WNh stars observed in the Arches cluster \citep{Martins2008,Martins2023}.
+We also show that the proposed mass-loss prescription leads every star at $M_{\rm ZAMS} \gtrsim 20$~M$_\odot$ (roughly the minimum initial mass of BH progenitors at $Z=0.014$ from single star evolution) to evolve into a Wolf-Rayet star during the latest stages of its evolution.
+Below that initial mass, the mass loss rates and the internal mixing are not enough for stars to enter the thick winds regime.
+We highlight that this scenario may change depending on the adopted prescription for dust-driven winds (e.g. \citealt{vanLoon2005,GonzalezTora2023,GonzalezTora2023b}).
+For instance \cite{Beasor2021,Beasor2023} show considerably lower mass loss rates than \cite{deJager1988} and more specifically \cite{Beasor2023} claims that winds under this regime ``are inefficient at removing the H envelope".